Accessibility statement

 PuRpOsE (Funded by BBSRC, £1.2 Million)

-PuRpOsE is an interdisciplinary project to PRotect Oak Ecosystems that aims to provide improved knowledge and understanding of health threats to native oaks now and in the foreseeable future.
-The project investigates the relationships between Acute Oak Decline pest/pathogen, host, environment and human interaction and develop collaborative strategies for managing and living with Acute Oak Decline (AOD).
-York’s role in this project is to investigate the framing of Oak health in the context of Borderlands and in terms of non-human agency.
+PuRpOsE was an interdisciplinary project to PRotect Oak Ecosystems that aims to provide improved knowledge and understanding of health threats to native oaks now and in the foreseeable future.

-Open Air Laboratories (OPAL) network encourages people to get back in touch with nature by enabling them to explore and study their local environments.
+Open Air Laboratories (OPAL) network encouraged people to get back in touch with nature by enabling them to explore and study their local environments.

 Housing and Life Experience (Funded by Joseph Rowntree Foundation, £294,970)

-The experience of poverty and material deprivation and housing circumstances are intertwined.
-This project investigates the relationships between these things through in depth qualitative longitudinal interviews with people living on low incomes alongside and feeding to a participatory policy development process generating new ideas to mitigate, prevent and lift people out of poverty.
+This project investigated the relationships between these things through in depth qualitative longitudinal interviews with people living on low incomes alongside and feeding to a participatory policy development process generating new ideas to mitigate, prevent and lift people out of poverty.

 Living at Derwenthorpe (Funded by Joseph Rowntree Foundation, £117,931)